LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### ASG not terminating EC2 instances
   * Doesn't terminate instance(s) that came into service based on EC2 status check and ELB health checks until grace period expires
-  * Doesn't immediately terminate instances with an impaired status or instances that fail to report data for status checks, which for the latter usually happens when there is insufficient data for the status check metric in Amazon Cloudwatch
+  * Doesn't immediately terminate instances with an impaired status or instances that fail to report data for status checks, which for the latter usually happens when there is insufficient data for the status check metric in Amazon CloudWatch
   * By default, EC2 Autoscaling doesn't use ELB health checks when the group's health check configuration is set to EC2.
 This results in the EC2 Autoscaling not terminating instances that fail ELB health checks.
 If an instance status is out of service on the ELB console but is healthy on the Amazon EC2 Autoscaling console, confirm that the health check type is set to ELB

 ### Amazon EC2 Autoscaling Termination: the following list is in decreasing precedence